MA-GY.6213-I Elemnts Of Real Analy I

 MATH-GA.2045-001 Nonlinear Problems In Finance: Models And Computational Methods

-Prerequisites: Scientific Computing or Numerical Methods II, Continuous Time Finance, or permission of instructor.
+Prerequisites: Continuous Time Finance or permission of instructor.

 The classical curriculum of mathematical finance programs generally covers the link between linear parabolic partial differential equations (PDEs) and stochastic differential equations (SDEs), resulting from Feynmam-Kac's formula.
 However, the challenges faced by today's practitioners mostly involve nonlinear PDEs.
 The aim of this course is to provide the students with the mathematical tools and computational methods required to tackle these issues, and illustrate the methods with practical case studies such as American option pricing, uncertain volatility, uncertain mortality, different rates for borrowing and lending, calibration of models to market smiles, credit valuation adjustment (CVA), portfolio optimization, transaction costs, illiquid markets, super-replication under delta and gamma constraints, etc.